-Clearwater maintains physical, technological and procedural safeguards designed to protect your personal data.
+Clearwater maintains physical, technological, and procedural safeguards designed to protect your personal data.
 Access to your personal data is granted only to those Clearwater employees who need to have it in order to offer our products or provide our services to you.
-Clearwater utilizes both internal and third-party auditing processes in order to ensure that our privacy practices and safeguards are effective and compliant with Privacy Shield standards.
+Clearwater utilizes both internal and third-party auditing processes in order to ensure that our privacy practices and safeguards are effective and compliant with GDPR standards.

 Third-Party Information Sharing

-Individuals have the right to access personal data stored by Clearwater, and also have the right to limit use and disclosure of that personal data.
-Clearwater has committed to respecting those rights through our Privacy Shield certifications.
-Any inquiries or requests relating to access, use limitation and disclosure limitation can be routed directly to Clearwater at firstname.lastname@example.org.
+Individuals have the right to access personal data stored by Clearwater and have the right to limit use and disclosure of that personal data.
+You also have the right to request deletion of your personal data.
+Any inquiries or requests relating to your personal data can be routed directly to Clearwater at firstname.lastname@example.org.

-Below are the publicly-facing options available to Website Visitors, Registered Website Users and Clearwater Analytics SaaS Users for opting out of selected types of personal data disclosure.
+Below are the options available to website visitors for opting in or out of selected types of personal data processing:

 - You are not required to provide any personal data on our public website as a visitor.